Orbit

 “Events aren’t well advertised, I see them the day of”

-“I want more last-minute updates”
+“I want more last-minute updates so I don't miss out”

 What People Actually Want